averycrespi/yovec/docs/guide.md

 // Returns 5
 ```

 The `row` function gets a row of a matrix by index.
+The index must be a literal.

 ```
 let matrix M = [